jgd10/isale-wiki/Planar-impact-in-Lagrangian-mode.md

 GRAD_TYPE             gradient type                 : NONE
 </pre>

 A single impactor object strikes a two layer target.
-The iron impactor has a @PLATE@ geometry (extending the full width of the mesh) with a half-thickness if 26 cells.
+The iron impactor has a `PLATE` geometry (extending the full width of the mesh) with a half-thickness if 26 cells.
 The impactor velocity is 0.6 km/s vertically down.
 In the target, the bottom iron layer extends from cell 1 to  cell 40; above this is a quartzite layer, extending from cell 41 to cell 60.

 <pre>